Marlamin/WoW.tools-docker/README.md

 - Attach a shell to the site image (e.g. `docker exec -it wowtools-docker_site_1 bash` with the correct image name for your site image).
 - `cd /home/wow/buildbackup` to browse to where the BuildBackup tool you copied earlier is mounted.
 - `dotnet BuildBackup.dll partialdl` to run BuildBackup in partial download mode to skip downloading many GBs of archives (for now)
 - After that is down, `cd /var/www/wow.tools/builds/scripts` and run `php process.php buildconfig && php process.php cdnconfig && php process.php patchconfig` to seed the database with config data.
-TODO for repo: - Mapping CDNconfigs to buildconfigs uses monitor data on the real WoW.tools site, there is no monitor data available in the docker image so it cannot link CDNconfigs to buildconfigs.
 - Builds will show up on the Builds page, albeit without linked cdnconfig.
+Stop here for now.
+- **TODO for repo:** Mapping CDNconfigs to buildconfigs uses monitor data on the real WoW.tools site, there is no monitor data available in the docker image so it cannot link CDNconfigs to buildconfigs.
-TODO for repo: - Run through the rest of `/var/www/wow.tools/builds/scripts/update.sh` until all needed things work.
+- **TODO for repo:** Run through the rest of `/var/www/wow.tools/builds/scripts/update.sh` until all needed things work.